Dartmouth Big Green men's ice hockey: Gaudet Years

 In 1997 Dartmouth hired Bob Gaudet away from Brown, giving the program the first Dartmouth alumnus to helm the team since Oakes in 1970.
 The first three years under the new bench boss were much of the same but in Gaudet's fourth season the Big Green finally posted a winning season and won an ECAC tournament game both for the first time since 1980, ending a 21-year period of futility.
 The Big Green would record winning seasons over seven straight campaigns, twice winning 20 games (for the first time since 1948) and shared the ECAC regular season title in 2005–06, their first conference title in team history.
 Despite the championship Dartmouth was left out of the NCAA tournament after losing to Harvard in the ECAC semifinal with a 10–1 debacle.
 Dartmouth continued to play well under Gaudet who became the team's all-time leader in victories in 2018, but the Big Green did not win a conference semifinal game during his tenure nor made an NCAA tournament appearance since 1980.

 Reid Cashman

 On April 24, 2020, Bob Gaudet announced his retirement.
 His replacement, Reid Cashman, was named Big Green coach on June 1, 2020.
 Jason Tapp was added as new Associate head coach on June 23, and assistant coach Stavros Paskaris was added to the staff on July 6.
 Paskaris' stay was brief, as he left for Bowling Green in May, 2021.
 Troy Thibodeau joined the Big Green coaching staff from the USHL's Tri City Storm in June, 2021.

 Championships

+Dartmouth won its first ECAC tournament championship on Saturday, March 21, 2026, defeating Princeton 2-1 in overtime.
+Sophomore Tim Busconi scored the winning goal.
+Junior goalie Emmett Croteau was crowned MVP.

 The team won the ECAC regular season crown in 2006 and the Ivy League title 15 times (1934, 1943, 1943, 1944, 1945, 1946, 1957, 1948, 1949, 1959, 1960, 1964, 1979, 1980 & 2007).